zjnolen/PopGLen/docs/config.md

 - `sra` provides the NCBI SRA accession number for a set of paired end fastq files that will be downloaded to be processed.

+!!! note
     It is possible to have different samples start from different inputs (i.e. some from bam, others from fastq, others from SRA).
 It is best to provide only `fq1`+`fq2`, `bam`, or `sra` for each sample to be clear where each sample starts.
 If multiple are provided for each sample, the bam file will override fastq or SRA entries, and the fastq will override SRA entries.

 ## Configuration file